-All students in year 11 & 13 plus any year 10 students sitting external exams this year, have been issued with an updated Exam information booklet for 2019-2020.
+All students in year 11 & 13 have been issued with an updated Exam information booklet for 2020-2021 via email.

 It is very important that students read through this information and familiarise themselves with the rules and regulations which apply to exams, coursework, non-examined assessments (NEA’s) and controlled assessments, together with equipment required.
 They should also keep the information safe so they can refer to it during the year.